Basic Biological Concepts

 Synopsis of embryo-producing plants, primarily liverworts, mosses, fern allies, ferns, and seed plants.
 Emphasis is on comparative morphology or vegetative and reproductive characters, unique features, and evolutionary trends in plants.
 Six hours in class-laboratory work.

 Exploration of common themes in symbiotic associations between organisms, techniques used to investigate these relationships, and future trends of this increasingly important field of biology.
 Topics include components of animal behavior, development, genomics, evolution, and ecology.
-Primarily a lecture format although will also include in-class demonstrations, and projects on a local salamander-algal symbiotic association.
+Primarily a lecture format although will also include in-class demonstrations and projects.
 These projects will occasionally require a greater time commitment than the scheduled class meetings.
 Prerequisite: Biology 112.
+Counts as an Organismal course within the BIO major.

 Introduction to systematics, distribution, reproduction, and population dynamics of vertebrates.
 Field and laboratory emphasis on natural history, collection, and identification.
 Optional trip to North Carolina.
 Six hours in class, laboratory, and field work.